Azure-Samples/azure-ai-content-understanding-with-azure-openai-python/README.md

-# Azure AI Search with Content Understanding Samples (Python)
+# Azure AI Content Understanding with Azure OpenAI Samples (Python)

 Welcome!
 Content Understanding is an innovative solution designed to analyze and interpret diverse media types, including documents, images, audio, and video.
 It transforms this content into structured, organized, and searchable data.
-In this sample, we will demonstrate how to index your files using the rich insights extracted from the Content Understanding API, and subsequently index these files with Azure Search to enhance their searchability.
+In this sample, we will demonstrate how to extract semantic information from you file, and send these information to Azure OpenAI to achive complex works.

 - The samples in this repository default to the latest preview API version: **(2024-12-01-preview)**.